Beijing Olympics: Japan will not send officials to Winter Games | DW | 24.12.2021

 Seiko Hashimoto, who led the Organizing Committee for the Tokyo Games, and Japanese Olympic Committee President Yasuhiro Yamashita will still attend the event in Beijing.
 Japanese Paralympic Committee chief Kazuyuki Mori will also travel to China for the Games.

-The US, UK, Canada and Australia have already announced a diplomatic boycott of the games over human rights considerations, particularly in regards to Beijing's treatment of its Uyghur Muslim minority and policies toward Hong Kong.
+The United States, United Kingdom, Canada and Australia have already announced a diplomatic boycott of the games over human rights considerations, particularly in regards to Beijing's treatment of its Uyghur Muslim minority and policies toward Hong Kong.
 Those countries will not send government delegations, but athletes will still attend.

-China has slammed countries which boycott the games, saying they would "pay a price for their wrong moves."
+China has slammed countries which have announced plans to boycott the Games, saying they would "pay a price for their wrong moves."
 Japan may be wary of economic repercussions from Beijing if it were to label the decision as a boycott.

 South Korea, another US ally in the Asia-Pacific region, has refused to take part in a boycott, with Seoul saying China's "constructive efforts" are needed for denuclearization in the Korean Peninsula.